 Nowadays, the global scarcity of clean water and serious water pollution, especially that induced by refractory organics, threaten life and even the existence of animals and human beings.
-Photocatalysis, which can decompose almost all organic pollutants into carbon dioxide and water under mild conditions without producing secondary pollution, has attracted considerable research attention around the world in recent years.
-1-3 The semiconductor material TiO2 is considered to be the most promising photocatalyst for pollutant removal to its high photocatalytic activity, non-toxicity, photostability, low-cost and environment-friendly features, 4-7 and has been widely studied in lithium-ion batteries (LIBs), dye-sensitized solar cells (DSSCs), and gas sensors etc.^{5,8-11}

-However, the wide application of TiO2 in practical water purification is seriously limited by (1) the fast recombination of photo-generated electrons and holes, 12 (2) its low light utilization efficiency, 13,14 and (3) the inevitable agglomeration of the nano-sized photocatalyst in solution and the difficulty in separating the photocatalyst from the liquid phase.5 Many modifications of TiO2 have been attempted to tackle the above problems and positive results have been achieved, such as noble metal loading to accelerate the photo-generated electron transfer rate, 15 non-metal element doping to extend the light response range of TiO2, 15-18 and TiO2 fixation to prevent agglomeration and ease the recovery of nano-sized TiO2. ^{19,20} However, most of the above approaches address only one or a maximum of two of the three drawbacks of TiO2, and no method has been reported that can resolve all three problems in one stroke.
+Photocatalysis, which can decompose almost all organic pollutants into carbon dioxide and water under mild conditions without producing secondary pollution, has attracted considerable research attention around the world in recent years.^{1-3} The semiconductor material TiO_2 is considered to be the most promising photocatalyst for pollutant removal due to its high photocatalytic activity, non-toxicity, photostability, low-cost and environment-friendly features,^{4-7} and has been widely studied in lithium-ion batteries (LIBs), dye-sensitized solar cells (DSSCs), and gas sensors etc.^{5,8-11} rating the photocatalyst from the liquid phase.5 Many modifications of TiO2 have been attempted to tackle the above problems and positive results have been achieved, such as noble metal loading to accelerate the photo-generated electron transfer rate,15 non-metal element doping to extend the light response range of TiO2,15-18 and TiO2 fixation to prevent agglomeration and ease the recovery of nano-sized TiO2.^{19,20} However, most of the above approaches address only one or a maximum of two of the three drawbacks of TiO2, and no method has been reported that can resolve all three problems in one stroke.